Non-Dominant Side Training: An Undervalued Practice in Athlete Wellness

 Non-dominant side training can immediately shift the dynamic of how we approach movement and problem solving in sport.
 By focusing on the less-coordinated side of our body, we create a unique opportunity for growth:

-Now, don’t get me wrong—some athletes might get frustrated with non-dominant training at first - Triggered, if you will.
+Now, don’t get me wrong—some athletes might get more frustrated than intrigued with non-dominant training- Triggered, if you will.
 But this initial reaction is so valuable.
-It provides insight into their emotional capacity towards adversity.
-Some athletes may instantly discover an “edge” if they continue to develop the skill.
+It provides insight into their capacity towards adaptability.
+Other athletes may instantly develop an “edge” to their game.
+To ease into non dominant training start by keeping the stakes low and playful.
+As they grow more comfortable, you can raise the challenge.

 Beyond the immediate benefits, non-dominant side training addresses some of the bigger challenges in athlete development today.
+It’s a solution to injury prevention and develops overall movement versatility.
+Plus it’s a great way to engage the brain for life.

 Early Sport Specialization and Drop Out Rates

 Early sport specialization (ESS) will always get a big no from me.
-It often pushes young athletes into repetitive movement patterns, year-round increasing the risk of overuse injuries, burnout, and even early dropout in sport.
-Incorporating diverse movement practices, like non-dominant side training, encourages more balanced development and prevents these pitfalls.
-It helps builds adaptable, well-rounded athletes who can handle movement demands in and beyond competitive sport.
+It often pushes young athletes into repetitive movement patterns year-round increasing the risk of overuse injuries, burnout, and even early dropout in sport.
+If athlete are going to have one sport be their main focus incorporating diverse movement practices withing that sport is a must!

 Preventing Overuse Injuries in Sport